gitHu6-newb/FoldingAtAltitude/README.md

 ```
 and close the CloudShell

-In ~ 45 seconds this cloud client should be "Online" in your FAHControl, still paused, and you'll see a CPU and a GPU slot.
+In ~ 45 seconds this cloud client should be "Online" in your FAHControl (your version MUST be 7.6.21 or greater due to a security update), still paused, and you'll see a CPU and a GPU slot.
 Push "Fold" to get it going.
 If you don't see the GPU slot, re-examine the `config.xml` file again, by opening CloudShell, press the up arrow key and you can ssh again to try step (24) once more.<br>
 Careful not to accidentally move the Folding Power slide bar away from "full" in FAHControl.
 It took me way too long to notice that's what I had done once.
 If you need to make name/team/passkey changes and are having trouble doing it in FAHControl, SSH back in the VM and use `FAHClient --send-command "options user=xxxx"`<br>
 or team or passkey in place of user